abualgait/RamadanMubarakCustomShapes/README.md

 ## Welcome to the Ramadan Mubark (Custom Shapes) repository! 🎉

-This project showcases a stylish and feature-richbuilt using Jetpack Compose, the modern toolkit for building native Android UI:
+This project showcases a stylish and feature-rich built using Jetpack Compose, the modern toolkit for building native Android UI:

 - Custom Shape (Clipping Path)
 - Subtract Paths